DAGWorks-Inc/hamilton/developer_setup.md

 7. If you can, then push to real pypi. `python3 -m twine upload dist/*`
 8. Double check you can download and install what you just pushed in a fresh environment.
 A good thing to test is to run the hello world example.

+# Announcing your release

+Now that you've pushed to pypi, announce your release!
+We plan to automate this, but for now...

+1. Create a github release (select auto-generate release for painless text generation).
+Create a tag that's called `sf-hamilton-{version_string}`.
+See [1.2.0](https://github.com/stitchfix/hamilton/releases/tag/sf-hamilton-1.2.0) for an example.
+2. Announce on the #releases channel in discord, following the format presented there.
+3. Thanks for contributing!